Stock Market

 Dissecting Returns

-Financial Physics presents the interconnected relationships between certain factors in the economy and the environment in the financial markets.
+Financial Physics presents the interconnected relationships between certain factors in the economy and the resulting environment in the financial markets.
 This analysis dissects the components of Total Return and looks at the potential returns available for the rest of the decade.
-Without further, unsustainable increases in valuation (P/E ratios), returns will likely be less than the historical average.
-If inflation remains below the historical average (near 3.5%), economic growth (GDP) and earnings growth (EPS) also will be below historical average.
+Without further, unsustainable increases in valuation (P/E ratios), returns will likely fall short of the historical average.
+If inflation remains below the historical average (near 3.5%), economic growth (GDP) and earnings growth (EPS) will also be below the historical average.
 Future returns from the stock market are likely to be muted if (1) inflation remains stable and earnings grow slowly or (2) if inflation increases and drives P/E ratios lower.
-Strong stock market returns over the rest of the decade only can occur if P/Es expand further against the laws of Financial Physics.
+Strong stock market returns over the rest of the decade can occur only if P/Es expand further — against the laws of Financial Physics.

 P/E Ratio